Photosynq/PhotosynQ-Documentation/docs/instruments/light-guide-mask.md

 ### Step 4

-Continue with the next chapter on how to recalibrate your instrument for the use with a leaf mask ([Small Leaf Mask - Calibration](./leaf-mask-calibration.md)).
+Continue with the next chapter on how to recalibrate your instrument for the use with a leaf mask ([Light Guide Mask Calibration](../calibrations/light-guide-mask-calibration.md)).